webkom/lego/README.md

 ## Code Style

 This codebase uses the PEP 8 code style.
-We enforce this with `isort`, `black` & `flake8`.
+We enforce this with `ruff`.
 In addition to the standards outlined in PEP 8, we have a few guidelines (see `pyproject.toml` for more info):

-Format the code with `isort` & `black`
+Format the code with `ruff`

 ```bash
 $ make fixme